tdusautoir/ecv-git-learning/slides.md

 This fetches changes from the remote repository and merges them into your current branch.

+---
+# Markdown

+We will see now how to write some content with Markdown

+---
+# Text

+to add text simply write text in .md file as simple as that

 --- { "layout" : "center" }
 # Thanks for reading !